d-koppenhagen/vscode-code-review/README.md

 * edit existing comments
 * delete existing comments
 * color mark lines that already have been commented (shot preview of the message)
+* include GIT SHA
+* Define a shortcut
+* specify comment in webview
+* include the marked code in the review report as code snippets

 **Enjoy!**